DevasenaInupakutika/2014-06-25-Reading/Shell/06-find.md

 `grep` finds and prints lines in files that match a pattern.
 For our examples,
-we will use a file that contains three haikus taken from a 1998 competition in *Salon* magazine:
+we will use a file that contains five haikus taken from "Message to Mars" haiku contest which was a part of outreach effort associated with the MAVEN orbiter, which was to be launched this fall to study the Red Planet's atmosphere in August 2013 and three haikus taken from a
+1998 competition in *Salon* magazine:

 ~~~